 However, balance transfer credit cards typically feature high-interest rates after the promotional period.

-Therefore, these cards are generally only best to use to finance a large purchase (during the promotional period) or to utilize as a debt management solution.
+Therefore, these cards are generally best used to finance a large purchase (during the promotional period) or to utilize as a debt management solution.

 Specialty Credit Cards